Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2023-01-12-MAE_decompose.md

 \mathrm{MAE}_{+-} = E_{+-}^x - E_{+-}^z = - \lambda^2 \sum_{o^+,u^-} \frac{|\braket{o^+|L_z|u^-}|^2-|\braket{o^+|L_x|u^-}|^2}{\epsilon_{u^-}-\epsilon_{o^+}}
 $$

-Combining all of these equations together we get the total MAE as:
+Combining up-up, up-down, down-down and down-up temrs together, we get the total MAE as:

 $$
 \mathrm{MAE} = \lambda^2 (2\delta_{\alpha,\beta}-1) \sum_{o^{\alpha},u^{\beta}} \frac{|\braket{o^{\alpha}|L_z|u^{\beta}}|^2-|\braket{o^{\alpha}|L_x|u^{\beta}}|^2}{\epsilon_{u^{\beta}}-\epsilon_{o^{\alpha}}}
 $$

 Note that, up to now, we are trating $\lambda$ as a parameter.
 However, in reaility, it needs to be calculated as $\braket{\phi\vert\lambda(r)\vert\phi}$ where $\phi$ is the radial part of the atomic wavefunctions, which is different for different $l$ quantum numbers.
-In VASP, this is calculated within the PAW sphere using the AE partial waves in `relativistic.F`.
-If we really want to be percise, we can extract this info from VASP.
+In VASP, this is calculated within the PAW sphere using the all-electron partial waves in `relativistic.F`.
+If we really want to be percise, we can extract the exact values from VASP.

 ---